318 Sixth Avenue

 City-led Consultation

 City-led consultation has now concluded.
 Community members were invited to provide feedback on the proposal through a short survey that was open on this page from January 16 - February 6, 2025.
-The next and final opportunity for the public to provide feedback on the application will be the project's Public Hearing, on May 26, 2025.
+The final opportunity for the public to provide feedback on the application was the project's Public Hearing date, on May 26, 2025.

 Summary of City-led Consultation